 Longitudinal Study Results: Beverage Consumption, BMI Z-score and Waist Circumference

-- Greater increases in calorie (P<0.02) and percent energy (P<0.02) consumed from all beverages and greater increases in calories consumed from milk (P=0.04) were inversely related to changes in children's waist circumference.
+- Greater increases in calories (P<0.02) and percent energy (P<0.02) consumed from all beverages and greater increases in calories consumed from milk (P=0.04) were inversely related to changes in children's waist circumference.
 A greater increase in calories consumed from soda (P=0.0001) was associated with a greater increase in waist circumference.

 Changes in milk consumption from years three to five were inversely related with changes in soft drink and fruit juice consumption from years three to five for low-risk children only (P=0.02).